adam-aalah/Tweet-Sentiment-Classification/README.md

 * Compare the effectiveness of these models in multi-label and multi-class classification tasks.
 * Assess the impact of augmenting models with additional layers on their performance.

+#### Repository Organization
+The project is divided into several folders:
+* **Multiclass Classification:** This folder contains complete code, manually labeled data, and tweet IDs.
+* **Multilabel Classification:** This folder includes complete code, manually labeled data, and tweet IDs.
+* **Emotional and valence dictionary:** This resource was utilized to filter the textual data.

 #### Findings

 Our comprehensive analysis revealed that:

-* RoBERTa(base-latest) outperforms other models in multi-label classification tasks, showcasing superior accuracy, precision, recall, and F1-score metrics.
+* RoBERTa (base-latest) outperforms other models in multi-label classification tasks, demonstrating superior accuracy, precision, recall, and F1-score metrics.
-* The addition of extra layers to RoBERTa models does not consistently enhance performance, hinting at potential overfitting issues.
+* The addition of extra layers to RoBERTa models does not consistently enhance performance, suggesting potential overfitting issues.
-* In multi-class classification, RoBERTa(base) emerged as the most effective model for multi-class tweet classification tasks.
+* In multi-class classification, RoBERTa (base) emerged as the most effective model for classifying tweets in multi-class tasks.
-* Non-transformer models like SVMs and LSTMs displayed lower performance in both multi-class and multi-label classifications, underlining the complexities they face in detailed sentiment analysis tasks.
+* Non-transformer models such as SVMs and LSTMs exhibited lower performance in both multi-class and multi-label classifications, highlighting the challenges they encounter in nuanced sentiment analysis tasks.

-### Citation